gofynd/fdk-client-golang/documentation/PLATFORM.md

 | xQuery | struct | Includes properties such as `PageNo`, `PageSize`

-Get all available integration opt-ins
+Get all available integration opt-ins fot the current company

 *Success Response:*